bennyz/crafting-interpreters/notes.md

 # Chapter 4 - Scanning

+## Notes

+(Maximal Munch)[https://en.wikipedia.org/wiki/Maximal_munch] when creating a construct, the most possible input should be consumed (greediness in regex for example).

+## Questions

 > The lexical grammars of Python and Haskell are not regular.
 What does that mean, and why aren’t they?
 They are not recognizable by a finite automaton.
 Python for example has to keep track of white-spaces.